matiasgalvez/yellow-pepper-assessment-performance/README.md

 And 20% cpu usage out of 1600%.
 This is the average use this api would be given, and we see no bottlenecks or potential issues here.

+In a load test with a heavier load of 8759 requests with 250 concurrent users we have an average response time of 1s and no failed requests.
+With a 100% CPU usage out of 16000% the API responds well to this.

 In a heavy stress test over an average period of time we see that a total of 778451 requests were made with an average response time of 1s, with a throughput of 4692 requests per second, with no failed requests.
 That combined with 10000 concurrent users and a CPU usage of 390% out of 1600% we still see no bottleneck when the heavy load ramps up slowly.

 In the spike test is where we see the performance starting to be affected, we quickly ramp up the concurrent users to 23000 to end up with 645107 total requests out of which 32317 have failed.
 So we now have a request error rate of 5% and an average response time of 7s (seven times the average) which would greatly affect user experience.
 Together with a CPU Usage of 540% we now see a clear bottleneck resulting in request failures and long response times to put up with concurrent users.